 Research Expertise and Interest

-Renaissance Europe, History of Books and Reading, history of political thought, History of Historiography
+Renaissance Europe, early modern Europe, Atlantic History, History of Books and Reading, colonialism, history of science and technology

 Diego Pirillo (Ph.D., Scuola Normale Superiore) is Associate Professor of Italian Studies at the University of California, Berkeley.
 He is currently serving as the director of REMS, the Designated Emphasis in Renaissance and Early Modern Studies (https://rems.berkeley.edu), and he is affiliated faculty in the Center for the Study of Religion, the Institute of European Studies, and the Program in Critical Theory.